L1 Visa Guide: Everything You Need to Know About the L1 Visa

 Managers and Executives

-- If the US company is small and only has a few employees, there is a strong chance that USCIS will presume that you will primarily be focusing on the day-to-day operations of the business and that your business does not support a managerial or executive position.
+If the U.S. company is small and with only has a few employees, there is a strong chance that USCIS will presume that you will primarily be focusing on the day-to-day operations of the business and that your business does not support a managerial or executive position.
 This is one of the biggest reasons L1 petitions get denied.

-- In order to overcome a denial you should provide evidence including an organizational chart of the US company and a detailed breakdown of all the functions you will perform for the US company along with percentages of time you will spend on each function.
+In order to overcome a denial, you should provide substantial evidence including an organizational chart of the U.S. company and a detailed breakdown of all the functions you will perform for the US company along with percentages of time you will spend on each.

-- To overcome a finding that your knowledge is not specialized, you should provide evidence of the number of years you have been developing the knowledge, evidence of how your knowledge has benefited the foreign company, other evidence of the complexity and sophistication of the knowledge you possess, etc.
+To overcome a finding that your knowledge is not specialized, you should provide evidence such as the years of experience developing the knowledge, evidence of how your knowledge has benefited the foreign company, and other evidence of the complexity and sophistication of the knowledge you possess.

 Switching from L1A to L1B